Particular/NServiceBus.Bootstrap.WindowsService/README.md

 ### How to use

-Create a new Console Application and install the nuget package.
+Create a new Console Application (**.net 4.5 or higher**) and install the nuget package.
 A minimal NServiceBus configuration will be setup for you along with a `ProgramService.cs` class that can be used as both a interactive console for development purposes and a windows service for production use.

 **Note that it will also delete the default `Program.cs` since it is superseded by `ProgramService.cs`**